stphnthiel/dotemacs/README.md

 $ cd ~/.emacs.d
 $ cask install
 ```

+The `Cask` file comments out melpa, which lists many dependencies in an
+unstable state.
+But for a few dependencies, melpa is needed.
+Open the
+`Cask` file, uncomment line 4 `(source melpa)` and run `cask install`
+again to install the missing dependencies leaving all installed at
+their stable version.
+When done, you can comment line 4 again.

 Once this is complete, you should also install the
 [Aspell](http://aspell.net/) spell checker, required by